 2.2 Statement from CEO – Karen Kiernan

 2024 was an active year of service delivery, campaigning, policy development and advocacy work.
-There were challenges due to funding and staff gaps and as a result, many of our service statistics decreased slightly in 2024 as compared to the previous.
+There were challenges due to funding and staff gaps and, as a result, many of our service statistics decreased slightly in 2024 as compared to the previous.
 Despite the challenges, we had a massive increase in our online workshops for parents with over 866 people attending in 2024, and we provided 350 in-person parenting course places through our outreach and partnership with other organisations in the community including St Vincent de Paul, New Communities Partnership, Merchants Quay and the After Care Recovery Group.

 Services for Families